 Biopharmaceutical companies use clinical research studies like this one to learn more about investigational therapies before they are made available to the public.
 Your participation in this study, if you are eligible, can help improve the understanding of this therapy, potentially helping make it available to others in the future.

+Participants who are receiving standard of care and experience progression of their disease (confirmed by radiologic testing) may be eligible to switch therapies to 177Lu-PNT2002.
 Participants from both parts of the study will receive long-term follow up for up to 5 years.

 One of the primary goals of the SPLASH study is to see whether 177Lu-PNT2002 prevents the progression of prostate cancer.

 At the beginning of the study, you will have a CT (computerized tomography) scan.
 This scan usually takes from 10 to 30 minutes and will allow the researchers to get a baseline image so that your disease can be evaluated over the course of the study.

 As part of your Screening procedures, you will be asked to undergo PET/CT imaging with 18F-DCFPyL or 68Ga-PSMA-11 (“PSMA PET scan”).
 These are investigational imaging agents used to help visualize your prostate cancer by also targeting PSMA, the same protein targeted by 177Lu-PNT2002 therapy.
 If your disease does not express high PSMA levels based on the PSMA PET scan, you will not be able to continue in the study.